adavisson/Wacky-Stories/README.md

 # Wacky-Stories
 This application mimics Mad Libs.
 A user picks a template, is presented with word hints, fills in the blanks, and is then presented with a story.
+A demo can be found here: https://youtu.be/biEEPnVeMTE

 # Template Notes
 - Templates are objects with keys of 'title', 'story', 'hints'